StephanMoeller/learning-colemak-takeaways/README.md

   - use one shift in one of the sides, say left, and then you have to move your hand to reach the keys that you pinky usually is in charge of.
   Instead I have placed the shift key on a thumb key.
 This way I can hold it down for whole sentences without worrying about any of the issues above.
 - If you use a custom mappable keyboard, concider where you place your back space.
 I placed it on the left side, next to the pinky and now I wish I had placed it under a stronger finger.

+Feel free to write me, if you think I can be of any help on your journey. :)